 These three factors give rise to a fourth: power.

-The statistical power of an experiment represents the probability of identifying an effect that is present in the population you are sampling.
+The statistical power of an experiment represents the probability of identifying an interaction effect on the dependent variable that is present in the population you are sampling.

 Power Analysis – The pwr package